Polynomial Identity Testing via Evaluation of Rational Functions: Alternating Algebra Representation

 In general, permuting the vertices in a \(\wedge\)-product by an even permutation has no effect, while permuting by an odd permutation flips the sign.
 Any \(\wedge\)-product that uses the same vertex more than once is zero.
-The alternating algebra consists of all formal linear combinations of \(\wedge\)-products of vertices formed in the preceding way.
-This includes as a distinct simplex the empty product, denoted \(1\), which is an identity for \(\wedge\).
-The \(\wedge\)-product distributes over addition.